feenkcom/gt4git/README.md

 # GT for Git

 is a tool for working with Git inside [the Glamorous Toolkit](https://gtoolkit.com).
+Its primary use is as part of the Glamorous Toolkit as a whole.

 ## How to load